JoshDBoyle/faat/README.md

 # FAAT
-Foundation for Applied Aeronautics and Technology
+The Foundation for Applied Aviation Technology